 Why study at the University of Sydney

-The unique "2 + 2" structure of the Bachelor of Social Work – two years' study in the Faculty of Arts plus two years' professional studies in social work and social policy with the Faculty of Education and Social Work – allows students to combine qualifying as a professional social worker with two years' tertiary studies in other areas of interest such as languages or history.
+The unique "2 + 2" structure of the Bachelor of Social Work – two years' study in the Faculty of Arts plus two years' professional studies in social work and social policy with the Sydney School of Education and Social Work – allows students to combine qualifying as a professional social worker with two years' tertiary studies in other areas of interest such as languages or history.

 Students must undertake two field-education placements during their degree.
 These provide a practice context for the campus learning.

 The placements provide students with experience in different types of:

 - intervention (for example: work with individuals, communities, groups, policy development and research)

 - different contexts of practice (health, income security, disability and housing).

 Field-education placements are designed to allow students to become familiar with the practice of critical reflection and, because they are undertaken in conjunction with ongoing classwork, they encourage students to appreciate the mutual dependence of theory and practice.